pypa/pip/docs/reference/pip_install.rst

 Caching
 +++++++

-Starting with v6.0, pip provides an on by default cache which functions similarly to that of a web browser.
+Starting with v6.0, pip provides an on-by-default cache which functions similarly to that of a web browser.
 While the cache is on by default and is designed do the right thing by default you can disable the cache and always access PyPI by utilizing the ``--no-cache-dir`` option.